King Comics

-The line ran for approximately a year and a half, with its series cover-dated from August 1966 to December 1967.
+The line was published from August 1966 to December 1967.
 The King Comics Flash Gordon title was well-received, winning three Alley Awards in 1966 and another in 1967.
 The series had distribution problems throughout its run.
-Several distributors refused to take the King Comics because their first issues lacked a Comics Code Authority seal; King subsequently obtained a CCA seal on all later King Comics issues.
+Several distributors refused to take the King Comics because their first issues lacked a Comics Code Authority seal; King subsequently obtained a CCA seal, used on all later issues.
 King Features tried to overcome the distribution problem by selling its titles in special "King Paks" of three to variety stores and supermarkets.
 This tactic failed to gain more readers, and the King Comics line was discontinued.

 Many stories created for King Comics were later published in the continuation of most of King's titles by Charlton Comics.